PX4/PX4-Autopilot/nuttx/README.txt

   Then I install NuttX in /home/nuttx and always build from /home/nuttx/nuttx.

-A Note about Header Files:
+Notes about Header Files:

+  Other C-Library Header Files.

     Some toolchains are built with header files extracted from a C-library distribution (such as newlib).
-For those toolchains, NuttX must be compiled without using the standard header files that are distributed with your toolchain.
+These header files must *not* be used with NuttX because NuttX provides its own, built-in C-Library.
+For toolchains that do include built-in header files from a foreign C- Library, NuttX must be compiled without using the standard header files that are distributed with your toolchain.
 This prevents including conflicting, incompatible header files (such as stdio.h).

+  Header Files Provided by Your Toolchain.

-  Certain header files, such as setjmp.h and varargs.h, may still be needed from your toolchain, however.
+    Certain header files, such as setjmp.h and varargs.h, may still be needed from your toolchain and your compiler may not, however, be able to find these if you compile NuttX without using standard header file.
     If that is the case, one solution is to copy those header file from your toolchain into the NuttX include directory.

+  Duplicated Header Files.

-  Also, if you prefer to use the stdint.h and stdbool.h header files from your toolchain, those could be copied into the include/ directory too.
+    There are also a few header files that can be found in the nuttx/include directory which are duplicated by the header files from your toolchain. stdint.h and stdbool.h are examples.
+If you prefer to use the stdint.h and stdbool.h header files from your toolchain, those could be copied into the nuttx/include/ directory.
 Using most other header files from your toolchain would probably cause errors.

+  math.h

+    Even though you should not use a foreign C-Library, you may still need to use other, external libraries with NuttX.
+In particular, you may need to use the math library, libm.a.
+The math libary header file, math.h, is a special case.
+A stub math.h header file is included at nuttx/include/math.h.
+This stub header file can be used to "redirect" the inclusion to an architecture-specific math.h header file.
+But, if you need your toolchain's math.h header file, the simplest thing to do is probably to just removed the nuttx/include/math.h header file.

 CONFIGURING NUTTX
 ^^^^^^^^^^^^^^^^^